 Waste Management provides a new way to manage and view IoT smart city waste monitors.

 To Access: Go to Menu -> Waste Management.

 Each waste container sensor is displayed in a table that shows the following:

-On the same page, a map containing sensor locations and grouped fill levels is shown.
+A map containing sensor locations and grouped fill levels is shown on the same page.

-Clicking on a monitors fill level changes the map into a graph that shows the monitors fill level history as well as controls to slide through time periods, change time period and add or clear other containers on the graph.
+Clicking on a monitor's fill level changes the map into a graph that shows the monitor's fill level history and controls to slide through time periods, change the time period and add or clear other containers on the graph.

 Clicking on Pickups changes the monitor info table into a table that shows data for total, average, min and max fill levels when the waste containers were emptied in a selected time period.